MrZBou/Elisa-Public/README.md

 - e!removerole [level] - Reset the role for getting this level

-- e!roles - Get a message with data on levels and their roles
+- e!roles - Get a message with data on levels and their roles (in DM)

 - e!autoclear - Disabling/enabling clearing old roles, gotten from level up's, when you reach a new level role (default: enabled)